AravindRavindranatha/Laptop-Price-Prediction-from-Allegro/README.md

-# Laptop Price Prediction
+# Project Title: Laptop Price Prediction Model using Machine Learning.

-## Assignment

-the task is to define and train a machine learning model for predicting the price of a laptop (buynow_price column in the dataset) based on its attributes.
-When testing and comparing your models, aim to minimize the RMSE measure.
+**Description:** Developed a machine learning model to predict the price of laptops based on their attributes.
+The goal was to minimize the Root Mean Squared Error (RMSE) measure when testing and comparing different models.

-## Data Description

-The dataset has already been randomly divided into the training, validation and test sets.
-It is stored in 3 files: train_dataset.json, val_dataset.json and test_dataset.json respectively.
-Each file is JSON saved in orient=’columns’ format.

-## Practicalities
+**Role:** Sole developer responsible for defining, training, and evaluating the machine learning models.

+**Technologies Used:**
+    - Python
+    - Jupyter Notebook
+    - Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

+**Challenges and Solutions:**
+  - Challenge: Selecting the most suitable machine learning algorithms for the task.
+  - Solution: Conducted research and experimentation to identify the algorithms that performed best for predicting laptop prices.
+  - Challenge: Ensuring the model generalizes well to unseen data and doesn't overfit.
+  - Solution: Implemented cross-validation techniques and evaluated model performance on a separate test dataset to mitigate overfitting.

+**Approaches Tested:**
+  Linear Regression
+  Decision Tree Regression
+  Random Forest Regression
+  Gradient Boosting Regression
+Results:

+Linear Regression: RMSE = [RMSE value]
+Decision Tree Regression: RMSE = [RMSE value]
+Random Forest Regression: RMSE = [RMSE value]
+Gradient Boosting Regression: RMSE = [RMSE value] Final Model:

+Selected [Final Model], achieving the lowest RMSE of [RMSE value].
-Prepare a model in Jupyter Notebook using Python.
-Only use the training data for training the model and check the model's performance on unseen data using the test dataset to make sure it does not overfit.
+Model trained using the training dataset and evaluated on the test dataset to ensure generalization.

-Ensure that the notebook reflects your thought process.
-It’s better to show all the approaches, not only the final one (e.g. if you tested several models, you can show all of them).
-The path to obtaining the final model should be clearly shown.
+Thought Process:

+Explored and preprocessed the dataset to handle missing values, categorical variables, and feature scaling.
+Experimented with different machine learning algorithms and hyperparameters to find the best-performing model.
+Visualized the performance of each model using appropriate metrics and visualizations.
+Documented all steps, insights, and decisions in the Jupyter Notebook to provide transparency and reproducibility.
+Notebook: Provide a link to the Jupyter Notebook containing the code, analysis, and results.